Elgar Parishad case: Vernon Gonsalves on oxygen support after contracting dengue in prison

 Dalit groups and activists have accused Hindutva leaders Milind Ekbote and Sambhaji Bhide of instigating the violence through hate speeches before the incident.
 However, the focus of the National Investigation Agency has been on the Elgar Parishad event being part of a larger Maoist conspiracy to stoke caste violence, destabilise the central government and assassinate the prime minister.

 The Centre transferred the case to the National Investigation Agency in January 2020.
+The trial in the case is yet to begin.

 Out of the 16 arrested persons, Jesuit priest Stan Swamy died at a hospital in Mumbai while in custody.
 Two other accused persons, Sudha Bharadwaj and Varavara Rao, are currently out on bail.